Tag Archives: learning disabilities

 Although I felt colour rise to my cheeks, my lips grew cold from my gaping.

-Suddenly, Mr. Fenton rolled back and stood snagging the attention of the entire room.
+Suddenly, Mr. Fenton rolled back and stood, snagging the attention of the entire room.
 “You sit here and think about it.”

 “What?”
 I could not keep the chilling surprise or volume from my voice.

 Equally confused expressions looked back at me from the rows of my peers.
 Mr. Fenton’s fingers curled around my upper arms and dug in as he plopped me into his chair and steered me towards his desk.
-Panic and embarrassment swelled inside me and a bolt of pressure raced to my head.
+Panic and embarrassment swelled inside me, and a bolt of pressure raced to my head.
 Wildly, I scanned the room looking for a kind understanding face when I spotted a friend.
 Her contorted mouth said it all.
 Clearly, the odd behavior of our teacher had not gone unnoticed, but…

 …no one else felt the uneasiness coil coldly down their spines.